-- A. CLASS PARTICIPATION (10%): Throughout the semester, we will read primary source materials from the history of the world Christian movement in class and engage in discussions.
-To receive credit for each class attended, students should record at least 3 "takeaways" that you garner from each class's activities, lectures, case studies, discussions, etc. You will write these on a piece of paper with your name and date at the top and hand it in to the professor at the end of each class.
-Absences, whether excused or not, will negatively impact your grade since you're not present to participate and hand in your takeaways. - B. READING QUIZZES (30%): A 10-15 question quiz will be administered via Canvas each week to determine the student's comprehension and mastery of the required reading assignments (see schedule below).
-All quizzes are open so that you can work ahead; however, you must complete the assigned reading and corresponding quiz by midnight on the evening before class according to the schedule.
-The quizzes are open book, but they are timed.
-Thus, there will be no make-up quizzes, but your two lowest grades will be dropped.
-The quizzes cover the Moreau and Tucker books only. - C. TENNENT CONTENT SUMMARIES (20%): During the designated week in the schedule, students will read four chapters from Tennent's book dealing with various topics within Majority World theology.
-After reading the assigned chapters, students are to write a singled spaced, 1-page (maximum) content summary for each chapter (4 pages total; one for each chapter).
+- A. CLASS PARTICIPATION (10%): Students are expected to come to each class session having read the assigned reading, completed the quizzes, ready to take lecture notes, and engage in discussions (please bring your books to each class).
+Roll will be taken each session.
+A student must be present for the entire class to receive a full participation grade for that day.
+At the discretion of the professor, a participation grade under 80% will result in a letter grade reduction; 74% or lower will result in an "F" for the course. - B. MOREAU READING QUIZZES (25%): A quiz will be administered each week to determine your comprehension and mastery of the required reading assignments from Moreau (NOTE: some quizzes cover multiple chapters).
+The quizzes are open book, but students must read the assigned chapters in their entirety before taking the quiz.
+There will be no make-up quizzes for any reason; however, of the 12 quizzes, your lowest 2 grades will be dropped. - C. OTT READING QUIZZES (25%): A quiz will be administered each week to determine your comprehension and mastery of the required reading assignments from Ott.
+The quizzes are open book, but students must read the assigned chapters in their entirety before taking the quiz.
+There will be no make-up quizzes for any reason; however, of the 9 quizzes, your lowest grade will be dropped. - D. TENNENT CONTENT SUMMARIES (10%): During the designated week in the schedule, students will read two chapters from Tennent's book dealing with topics related to Majority World theology (these chapters will be provided on Canvas in PDF format).
+After reading the assigned chapters, students are to write a singled spaced, 1-page (maximum) content summary for each chapter (2 pages total; one for each chapter).
 The summaries must be combined into one PDF document (see YouTube if you don't know how to do this) and uploaded to Canvas by midnight on the evening before class according to the schedule.
 No cover page is necessary, but students should put their name and list the title of the chapter they are summarizing at the top.
 Direct quotes from the material can be notated by putting the page numbers in parentheses; footnotes are not needed.
-The goal of this assignment is to summarize concisely and in narrative format the main ideas and key points of what is written using your own words. - D. MID-TERM EXAM (20%): Students are required to complete a mid-term exam covering the first half of the course during the scheduled time.
+The goal of this assignment is to summarize concisely and in narrative format the main ideas and key points of what is written using your own words. - E. MID-TERM EXAM (15%): Students are required to complete a mid-term exam covering the first half of the course during the scheduled time.
 The exam includes material from lectures, class readings, discussions, and your textbooks.
-See Canvas for details. - E. FINAL EXAM (20%): Students are required to complete a final exam covering the second half of the course during the scheduled time.
+See Canvas for details. - F. FINAL EXAM (15%): Students are required to complete a final exam covering the second half of the course during the scheduled time.
 The exam includes material from lectures, class readings, discussions, and your textbooks.
 See Canvas for details.